wptrainingteam/learn-wp-content/plugin-developer-learning-pathway/02-Advanced-Hooks/03-correct-the-hook.md

 ## Introduction

-At the time of creating this lesson, WordPress Code has more than 3000 available hooks.
+At the time of creating this lesson, WordPress Core has more than 3000 available hooks.

 As you might guess, there is a hook for everything, so one problem you may often encounter is which hook you should use.